nlfiedler/mokuroku/README.md

 ### Apple M1 Support

-With the 0.16 release of [rust-rocksdb](https://crates.io/crates/rocksdb) this library supports building using the ARM64 target on the macOS platform.
+With the 0.16 release of [rust-rocksdb](https://crates.io/crates/rocksdb) this library supports building using the ARM64 target on the macOS platform since release **2.5.0**.

 ## Examples